 The Company has developed protocols and procedures should they be required to deal with any potential epidemics and pandemics, and previously put these protocols and procedures in place to address the COVID-19 pandemic.
-Despite appropriate steps being taken to mitigate such risks, and the fact that the Company's business is an essential service and its largest payers are the provincial governments, the duration and the extent of the effect of the COVID-19 pandemic on the Company's activities is uncertain.
-There can be no assurance that these policies and procedures and the nature of the Company's business will ensure that the Company will not be adversely affected.
+Despite appropriate steps being taken to mitigate such risks, and the fact that the Company's business is an essential service and its largest payers are the provincial governments, there can be no assurance that these policies and procedures and the nature of the Company's business will ensure that the Company will not be adversely affected.